SuryaGanesh07/RetailAI-Analytics-System/README.md

 # RetailAI-Analytics-System

-This is a sample AI project ready for deployment.
+This is a AI project ready for deployment.